 - Preheat the oven to 220C/420F.

-- Spread the cauliflower out on a baking tray in one layer and drizzle with a little olive oil.
-Roast for about 15 minutes or until the cauliflower is golden and almost caramelised.
+- Spread the cauliflower out on a baking tray in one layer and drizzle with the olive oil.
+Roast for 15 to 20 minutes or until the cauliflower is golden and almost caramelised.

 - At the same time, boil the potato chunks until they are soft (about 15 minutes).
-Also warm the milk in a small saucepan with one of the thyme sprigs.
+Also warm the milk in a small saucepan with one of the thyme sprigs or the dried thyme.

 - Scrape the mash into a nice serving dish.
-Top with the reserved cauliflower florets, a sprinkle of fresh thyme leaves and a drizzle of olive oil.
-Serve with sausages, gravy & veg (if you like!)
+Top with the reserved cauliflower florets, a sprinkle of fresh thyme leaves (if using fresh) and a drizzle of olive oil.